What You Need To Know

 There’s a lot of rumors going around about VA land loan limits.
 Many people out there believe you can only buy a certain amount of land.
-Let us assure you, this is not true.
-You can buy an entire farm if you wanted to.
-What the VA really cares about is that you aren’t buying undeveloped land, meaning you can live on it, with flowing water, a driveway, an actual house, etc.
+Let us assure you; this is not true.
+You could buy an entire farm if you wanted to.
+What the VA really cares about is that you aren’t buying undeveloped land, meaning you can live on it with flowing water, a driveway, an actual house, etc.

-We can’t stress this enough, the VA does not set a limit on the amount of acreage you can purchase with your VA loan.
-There are some websites claiming you can’t purchase more than 20 acres or even more than 5.
-However, coming directly from the VA, they do not set any land limits, here’s a link to that in case you’re skeptical about our claim.
+We can’t stress this enough; the VA does not set a limit on the amount of acreage you can purchase with your VA loan.
+Some websites are claiming you can’t purchase more than 20 acres or even more than 5.
+However, coming directly from the VA, they do not set any land limits; here’s a link to that in case you’re skeptical about our claim.
 Personally, we can’t see anyone buying a farm with the VA limiting land to 5 acres—but hey, not all farms have to be big, right?

-You need to be ready to move into your home within 60 days after the purchase of your new home.
-However, there are circumstances in which the VA will extend your maximum move in date.
+You need to be ready to move into your home within 60 days after purchasing your new home.
+However, there are circumstances in which the VA will extend your maximum move-in date.
 For instance, if you’re within 12 months of retirement, you can purchase your home through the VA loan process and move in once you have officially retired, even though it’s more than 60 days.
-If your military duty or employment is preventing you from moving into your new home within those 60 days, you may also be eligible to extend your move-in date requirement.
+If your military duty or employment prevents you from moving into your new home within those 60 days, you may also be eligible to extend your move-in date requirement.
 Simply talk with your VA loan lender for the details revolving around your specific situation.

 Basically, it comes down to vacant land not being allowed under the regulations of the VA.
 The VA won’t support your loan if you cannot immediately move into a safe and sanitary dwelling upon purchase.
-You’ll need running water, electricity, safe conditions and that means everything has to be up to code.
+You’ll need running water, electricity, safe conditions, which means everything has to be up to code.